 The Gorilla Lake Property is part of the Cluff Lake properties and is located north of and adjacent to the former Cluff Lake uranium mine area in the western portion of the Athabasca Basin in northern Saskatchewan.
 The property comprises two contiguous mineral dispositions within the Carswell Impact Structure totalling approximately 7,552 hectares (18,661 acres) and is held 80% by the Company with Logan Resources Ltd. ("Logan") having a 20% carried interest.
-ALX is the operator of the Property.
+ALX is the operator of the property.
 The Company shall produce a bankable feasibility study with Logan having a carried interest until the feasibility study is delivered, at which time Logan will have the choice to take on a 20% participating interest in a new company to operate the production facility or take on a 2% GORR for all uranium mineral products and a 2% NSR for all other metals.
+Logan also holds the right to secure a 100% interest in Gorilla Lake if ALX allows the property to have less than two years good standing with the Government of Saskatchewan.

 The Company will return all of its interest in any of the claims to Logan upon a decision by the Company to terminate work thereon.

 The exploration potential of the Gorilla Lake Property is well established from nearly five decades of exploration in the region.
 Important attributes for uranium potential include strong structural zones with known uranium mineralization and clay alteration in drill holes and numerous conductors, as defined by airborne and ground electromagnetic (EM) surveys.
-In 2006, ALX ("ESO") drilling encountered extensions to known mineralization intersected by Amok in 1979 (0.85% $U_3O_8$ over 2.5 m in hole CAR-425) in two of the six holes drilled.
-Drill hole CLU-01 intersected 0.46% $U_3O_8$ over 1.5 m from 174.0 to 174.5 m.
-Drill hole CLU-07 intersected two zones of uranium mineralization: one zone returned 0.17% $U_3O_8$ over 7.0 m from 153.0 to 160.0 m, including 0.82% $U_3O_8$ over 1.0 m and a second zone contained 0.20% $U_3O_8$ over 2.0 m from 175.0 to 177.0 m.
+In 2006, ALX ("ESO") drilling encountered extensions to known mineralization intersected by Amok in 1979 (0.85% U3O8 over 2.5 m in hole CAR-425) in two of the six holes drilled.
+Drill hole CLU-01 intersected 0.46% U3O8 over 1.5 m from 174.0 to 174.5 m.
+Drill hole CLU-07 intersected two zones of uranium mineralization: one zone returned 0.17% U3O8 over 7.0 m from 153.0 to 160.0 m, including 0.82% U3O8 over 1.0 m and a second zone contained 0.20% U3O8 over 2.0 m from 175.0 to 177.0 m.
 These step-out holes confirmed the presence of uranium in the area of previous hole CAR-425.
 The uranium mineralization intersected in drill holes CLU-01 and CLU-07 is associated with a virtually untested structure extending over at least 700 metres.